dlgudrb/dlgudrb.github.io/_pages/about.md

 ---
+title: "About"
 permalink: /about/
-title: "About"
-excerpt: "test"
-layouts_gallery:
-last_modified_at: 2023-10-05
+layout: about
-toc: true
+author_profile: true
 ---

+test